joeybernard/ACENET_Summer_School_General/_episodes/08-planning.md

 in one direction as long as none of the domain's dimension shorter than the longest cut-off.

+> Domain Decomposition not only applies to Molecular Dynamics (MD) but also
+> to Computational Fluid Dynamics (CFD), Finite Elements methods, Climate-
+> &amp; Weather simulations and many more.
+{: .callout }

 ### MD Literature:

 1. Larsson P, Hess B, Lindahl E.;